 If you would like to learn more about Ayurveda I recommend reading Perfect Health by Deepak Chopra as a great beginners guide!

-Click here to watch my teacher Kimmana and his lovely wife Zia discuss Doshas and diet – see if you recognise yourself in these discussions.
+Click here to watch my teacher Kimmana discuss Doshas and diet – see if you recognise yourself in these discussions.
 But remember, some of the most powerful medicine in this system are the lifestyle choices that we make everyday!